 As a result of the nature of our customer relationships, the stability of our subscription revenue, the cost restructuring actions taken in the second quarter of 2020 and our ongoing investments in automation, we believe we will be able to increase cash flows from operations and achieve profitability in the relatively near future.
-Of course, our ability to achieve profitability will continue to be subject to many factors beyond our control.
+Of course, our ability to achieve profitability will continue to be subject to many risks and factors beyond our control like the COVID-19 pandemic.